 Why the sudden increase in rates on 1st July?

-For example, in the past, the waste levy per tonne on rubbish going to landfill in Sydney increased from $135.70 per tonne to $138.80 per tonne for 2018, as per the NSW EPA website.
+For example, in the past, the waste levy per tonne of rubbish going to landfill in Sydney increased to $163.20 per tonne for 2024, as per the NSW EPA website.

 Landfill operators, often your current waste provider but very often a separate company, will also increase their rates on 1st July.
 This increased cost can be passed on to customers.